StoreConnect/storeconnect-sensors-api-server/README.md

 #### `MotionSubject`

-As for the `sc:MotionSubject` in the StoreConnect's ontology, a `MotionSubject` describes identification information about the perceived phenomenon.
+As for the `sc:MotionSubject` in the StoreConnect's main ontology, a `MotionSubject` describes identification information about the perceived phenomenon.
 It consists of two parts:
 - An identifier
-- Physical or behavioural trait characteristics
+- Some physical or behavioural trait characteristics

 **An identifier is always relative to the associated `Sensor` from which the `Observation` has been made.**

-_NB: For the moment, there is no physical or behavioural trait characteristics defined (coming in a future StoreConnect's Sensor API version).
+_NB: For the moment, there is no existing physical or behavioural trait characteristics (coming in a future StoreConnect's Sensor API version).
 This value can so be omitted, and then, a `MotionEventSubject` is, for the moment, only pointing to a given identifier._

 ### `Location`

 A StoreConnect Sensor API's `Location` points to an existing `VenueLocation`.
 This way:
-- the `Locations#encodingType` attribute must always be defined as `VenueLocation`
+- the `Locations#encodingType` attribute must always be defined as the `VenueLocation` type
 - the `Location#location` attribute must be pointing on an existing `VenueLocation`

-_NB: The `VenueLocation` type is a specific StoreConnect Sensor API type.
+_NB: The `VenueLocation` type is a specific StoreConnect Sensor API's type.
 There is no equivalent in the OGC SensorThings API._

 ## How to...